-The unit RA will review package for accuracy then submit to their unit-assigned budget analyst at Finance (CPTS) on behalf of member.
+The unit RA/Budget Analyst will review package for accuracy then submit to their Group Budget Analyst for submission to CPTS.
 CPTS will then submit to DFAS for reimbursement.

 The payment requires the military sponsor's signature for the request of reimbursement; the military member must be the one to submit the claim.
-Contact your unit Resource Advisor or 355 CPTS at 520-228-4427 for questions regarding reimbursement.
+Contact your unit Resource Advisor/Budget Analyst or submit an inquiry to the 355 CPTS via CPS Portal for questions regarding reimbursement.
 Reimbursement is up to \$1K.